BerkeleyLearnVerify/Scenic/docs/quickstart.rst

 Scenic requires **Python 3.8** or newer.
 Run :command:`python --version` to make sure you have a new enough version; if not, you can install one from the `Python website <https://www.python.org/downloads/>`_ or using `pyenv <https://github.com/pyenv/pyenv>`_ (e.g. running :command:`pyenv install 3.11`).
-If the version of Python you want to use is called something different than just ``python`` on your system, e.g. ``python3.11``, use that name in place of ``python`` throughout the following instructions.
+If the version of Python you want to use is called something different than just ``python`` on your system, e.g. ``python3.11``, use that name in place of ``python`` when creating a virtual environment below.

 There are two ways to install Scenic: